This section describes aspects of how the MySQL server manages client connections.

 the administrative interface is implemented using the

-own separate thread.
+separate thread.
 The default is to implement the

-administrative interface using the listener thread used for
+administrative interface using the manager thread for